 Additional health and wellness information

-If you're a Highmark member, you have access to a secure, members-only website.
-Here you will find more information about diabetes.
-To access the website, select the service region noted on your member ID card.
-After logging in, select the "Wellness" tab.
-Type "diabetes" in the search field.
-For more information on your members-only website, visit the Highmark Blog.
+If you're a Highmark member, you have access to a secure, members-only website that provides information about diabetes.
+To access your Highmark member website, select the service region noted on your member ID card.
+After logging in, select the "Health & Wellness" tab and type "diabetes" in the search field.